-- to restore full support to the sales team
+- Restore full support to the sales team

-- to save staff time and make their life easier
+- Save staff time and make their life easier

 After only two weeks, with our support, the workload was back in balance.
 Our specialist was performing SDO work ordinarily carried out by three team members.
 “She understood the process and had the right skill set.
 She was able to work with the sales team and communicate with them”, our client told us.